Looking for Outdoor TV Ideas? Here's What You Need to Know...

 When shopping for an outdoor television, don't just consider the brightness.
 Outdoor light conditions are ever changing, and your TV must be able to keep up.
 Look for options with auto-brightness control so your screen evolves with the movement of the sun or cloudiness of the day.
-Auto-brightness control on Furrion Aurora outdoor TVs uses an ambient light sensor to measure the brightness of the environment and change screen lighting levels for optimal viewing experiences at any given time.
+Auto-brightness control on Furrion Aurora outdoor TVs uses an ambient light sensor to measure the brightness of the environment and change screen lighting levels for optimal picture quality and viewing experience at any given time.

 Another feature to look for in an outdoor television is an antiglare screen.
 If you've ever tried to use a standard laptop outdoors, you know it can be almost impossible to get work done when you're staring at your own reflection on the display.
-Antiglare screens help reduce the impact bright light can have on your viewing experience — and Furrion Aurora TVs come equipped with this feature.
+An antiglare screen TV reduces the impact bright light can have on your viewing experience — and Furrion Aurora TVs come equipped with this feature.

 Furrion Aurora is designed for both partial sun (left) and full shade (right) backyards.

 Full Shade v.
-Partial Sun: Where to Mount Your Backyard TV
+Partial Sun: Where to Mount Your Outdoor TV

 It comes down to the amount of direct sun that might hit the area where your TV is located.
 In a fully shaded area, the TV doesn't have to work as hard to outshine the ambient light.

 Installation is a key component in ensuring long-lasting satisfaction with your outdoor television.
-You might see people sharing outdoor TV ideas where they set their television up on a stand as they would indoors, but this is less than ideal.
-A gust of wind could send your outdoor entertainment component crashing to the ground, and while Furrion Aurora outdoor TVs are robust enough to withstand temperature changes and dust, they're not designed to take a direct hit with concrete or even grass-covered earth.
-Instead, plan to mount your patio TV on a wall.
-Check out Furrion's TV mount options.
+You might see people sharing outdoor TV ideas where they set their television up on a stand as they would indoors, but this is less ideal than a wall mounted TV.
+A gust of wind could send your outdoor entertainment components crashing to the ground, and while Furrion Aurora outdoor TVs are robust enough to withstand temperature changes and dust, they're not designed to take a direct hit with concrete or even grass-covered earth.
+Instead, plan to have your TV mounted on a wall.

-When buying your outdoor television, don't forget to invest in a cover.
+When buying your outdoor television, don't forget to invest in a outdoor TV cover.
 Furrion Aurora TVs come with great built-in protection to keep elements and debris out.
 But you might still have to wipe down the screen or casing for aesthetic reasons periodically.
-Using a cover minimizes cleaning and maintenance, so all you have to do is uncover the unit, turn it on, and enjoy television shows and movies outside.
+Using a cover minimizes cleaning and maintenance, so all you have to do is uncover the unit, turn it on, and enjoy your favorite sporting event, television show or movie outside.